 How can you get involved?

 You can ring or text Ailsa on: 07423 154855

 or email: Ailsa@keighleycreative.org

-Monday Group runs in eight week blocks at Keighley Creative, and we are currently taking bookings for or next round in January/February.
-Contact Ailsa to find out more information and to book a trial session to find out if this is for you.
+Monday Creative is open every week.
+Contact Ailsa for more information and to book a trial session to find out if this is for you.
 Thank you for your interest.